Skip to content

 The typical API workflow follows five steps:

-1. Upload a file → creates a project
+1. Get your file in → creates a project

 2. Wait for metadata extraction to complete